To set alarms and timers on a Mac:

 Can I set an alarm on my Mac to wake me up?

-Yes.
-You can turn your Mac into an alarm clock by setting the time you want to wake up.
+You can set an alarm on your Mac by setting the time you want to wake up.
 The easiest way is to use the Clock app to repeat the alarms for specific days in a week.

 Will my alarm go off if my Mac is asleep?

-No. If your Mac is asleep, whether with its lid closed or open, the alarm would not sound.
+Your alarm won't go off if your Mac is asleep.
+Whether with its lid closed or open, the alarm would not sound.
 That's why apps like Lungo help.
 It turns off your screen but keeps your Mac running so you won't miss the alarm.

 Where is the Clock app on my Mac?

-You can find the Clock app by clicking the Finder icon at the bottom left of the screen and clicking Applications.
+The Clock app on your Mac is located in Finder > Applications.
 You won't find the app if your Mac doesn't run on macOS Ventura or above.
 If you need comfy and persistent alarms or reminders, download apps like Due, Moment, or In Your Face.

 Can you set an alarm on a Mac laptop?